 Cardiovascular medications: This category includes beta blockers and may be used as preventative and for treatment of symptoms.
 These medications work by relaxing and improving blood flow.

-Antidepressants: Antidepressants adjust the levels of serotonin in your brain which can help decrease the number of migraines you experience or improve the severity.
+Antidepressants: Antidepressants adjust the levels of serotonin in your brain, which can help decrease the number of migraines you experience or improve their severity.

 While there are many medications available, it may take time to find the best overall solution for you.
 Lifestyle changes as well as awareness of your triggers and symptoms in conjunction with medication can dramatically improve chronic migraine pain.

 At Arizona Pain and Spine Institute, we are experienced in treating migraines.
 We will work with you to develop a comprehensive treatment plan and aim to improve your quality of life.
 You don’t have to go it alone.
 Contact us today!